threis/ignite-tailwind/README.md

 # Ignite Tailwind

-Welcome to Ignite Tailwind, a ReactJS project with TypeScript, Next.Js and Tailwind for creating a page with some components.
+Welcome to Ignite Tailwind, a ReactJS project with TypeScript, Next.Js and Tailwind for creating a responsive page with some components.

 ## Features